tomi-iwamoto/tomi-iwamoto/README.md

 - 🌱 I’m currently learning ...
 UI principles and After Effects
 - 🤔 What I want to learn next? ...
 More animations
-- 📫 How to reach me: ... tomoiwamoto21@gmail.com
 - 📔 Portfolio: www.tomo-i.com